sarg3nt/certified-kubernetes-administrator/07 Security/08 Network Policies.md

         matchLabels:
           name: api-pod
       # This has no dash, so it is a part of the podSelector rule which then make this an AND operator
+      # This would enforce that only pods from the prod namespace would be allowed access
       namespaceSelector:
         matchLabels:
           # Note: this is a label, not the metaData.Name field.